clij/clij2-docs/reference_getSize.md

 Reads out the size of an image [stack] and writes it to the results table in the columns 'Width', 'Height' and 'Depth'.

+DEPRECATED: Thie method is <b>deprecated</b>.
+Use getDimensions instead.

 ### Usage in ImageJ macro
 ```
 Ext.CLIJ2_getSize(Image source);